CSJohnLee/csjohnlee.github.io/README.md

-# My Data Science Portfolio
+# C.S.
+John Lee's Data Science Portfolio

-Hello, I am C.S.
-John Lee.
 Below is a list of projects from my GitHub repositories that I'd like to share with you.

 ## Exploratory Data Analysis